The Stiffs (band): History

-At this point, their A&R man Chris Briggs left EMI for Phonogram, leaving the band unrepresented.
-New songs were being demo'd but no-one at EMI seemed in any hurry to release any product by the band.
+At this point, their A&R man Chris Briggs left EMI for Phonogram Records, leaving the band unrepresented.
+New songs were being demoed but no-one at EMI seemed in any hurry to release any product by the band.
 Eventually, EMI booked the band into Rockfield Studios with production duties by engineer Pat Moran and former Rockpile and Love Sculpture bassist, John David.
 This time EMI were happy with the results and released "Volume Control" as the new single, backed with "Nothing To Lose", a demo recorded in September at EMI's Manchester Square Studios, a song reflecting this difficult situation with some humour.
 "Volume Control" was afforded considerable Radio 1 daytime airplay, DJ Paul Burnett naming them "The Slade of the 1980s".
 Journalist Gary Bushell enthused "...pile driving pop-punk of the first order... a band to be reckoned with I'd wager."
 The record climbed the Oi charts, while at the same time fooling rock DJ's that they were part of the new wave of British heavy metal.
-The band earned the respect of their London peers and were joined by Steve Jones of the Sex Pistols on stage at the Marquee club on one occasion.
+The band earned the respect of their London peers and were joined by Steve Jones of the Sex Pistols on stage at the Marquee Club on one occasion.
 "Innocent Bystander" was scheduled for release, then inexplicably cancelled.
 Plans for an album were put on hold, leading the band's management to demand they be released from their contract.

-A deal with Stiff Records was secured, with the band being told to record their cover of the Glitterband's 1975 hit "Goodbye My Love" at 12 hours notice.
-Dumbfounded as to why an original song had not been chosen, "Goodbye My Love" was released in February 1981 and declared by journalist Carol Clerk "Pop with steel toe caps" and became a "turntable hit", spending several weeks in the National Airplay charts.
+A deal with Stiff Records was secured, with the band being told to record their cover of The Glitter Band's 1975 hit "Goodbye My Love" at 12 hours notice.
+Dumbfounded as to why an original song had not been chosen, "Goodbye My Love" was released in February 1981 and declared by journalist Carol Clerk "Pop with steel toe caps".
 Despite radio and press promotion and a national tour with the UK Subs and Anti-Pasti, distribution problems ensued, in addition the single was difficult to obtain and sales were not sufficient to interest Stiff Records in a follow up.
-By mid-1981, 6 months after being hailed as a 'Slade for the 1980s', The Stiffs were now '2 years too late', by mid-1981 the original line-up split.
+By mid-1981, six months after being hailed as a 'Slade for the 1980s', The Stiffs were now 'two years too late', by mid-1981 the original line-up split.